FarahOuesleti/Emotions_Recognition/README.md

 Our base input dataset is a set of low quality images in grayscale featuring the 7 emotions.
 The data is labeled.
 We chose a supervised learning approach.

 ## II.
 Project Approach:
+Since the data is of relatively low quality, we opted for a Gaussian deblurring effect.
 Research papers show that the following color spaces help the models detect facial expressions features more distinctly :
 - YES color space
 - YCbCr color space